 |---|---|---|

-| Dual buyer | one product may serve training and everyday wear | content must show both performance and styling |
+| Multiple use cases | one product may serve training, travel or everyday wear | segment messages by activity and customer need |

 | Movement | the garment is judged under physical use | creative should demonstrate fit, support, opacity, stretch and comfort |